annaesvensson/yellow-help/yellow-style-guide.md

 * Check the spelling, British English is the reference language.
 * Review the documentation from the perspective of the user.
 * Give examples that users can copy/paste, if unsure add more examples.
+* Explain settings that users can customise, if necessary add more examples.
 * Don't have more than one extension per repository.

-You should use the following technical terms when writing about Datenstrom Yellow:
+You should use the following terms when writing about Datenstrom Yellow:

 * `Datenstrom Yellow` is the full product name of this software - not "Yellow CMS".
 * An `extension` gives you additional features, languages and themes - not "plugin".